top of page

 Image Credit: Mother Jones (2022)

-82% of respondents said
+82% of respondents said:

 they either currently or previously had taken on multiple jobs to make ends meet

-53% of respondents said
+53% of respondents said:

 they were currently working multiple jobs, including 17% who held jobs unrelated to teaching

-they hold another position in preK-12 education
+47% hold another position in preK-12 education

-they hold a position in higher education
+29% hold a temporary position outside of education

-they hold a temporary position outside of education
+19% hold permanent position outside of education

-they worked for gig economy position (eg: Uber)
+14% worked for gig economy position (eg: Uber)

 iv.
 The percentage of teachers in the United States holding a second job